svenvc/pharo-server-tools/README.md

 The goal is to integrate well within the standard Linux world,

-- create an entry in `/etc/init.d` for automatic start/stop/restart
+- create an entry in `/etc/init.d` or `/etc/systemd/system/` for automatic start/stop/restart
 - create an entry in `/etc/monit/conf.d` for monitoring with automatic restarts whenever the check fails
 - setup logging to daily files
 - setup secure REPL access to the running application